 - Interview employers who hire graduates and ask about program strengths and weaknesses

-APTA does not rank PT education programs.
-Programs are accredited by CAPTE, which assures quality in physical therapy education.
+APTA does not rank DPT education programs.
+Programs are accredited by CAPTE, which assures quality in physical therapist education.
 Graduation from an accredited program is currently required for eligibility to sit for the licensure examination for physical therapists in those states in which licensure is required.

 Tuition and Fees

-The annual tuition and fee rates for DPT programs in 2011 were as follows:
+The mean tuition rates per year for DPT programs in 2013 were as follows:

-Check the directory of accredited programs and contact the PT education program directly about Scholarships, Awards, and Grants opportunities.
+Check the directory of accredited programs and contact the DPT education program directly about Scholarships, Awards, and Grants opportunities.

 Furthering Your Education (After Graduation)